Once

 felt connection with since my 'teens are those who have read - or

-(but not cohabiting) friend for the past 30 years.
+handsome and bearded (but not cohabiting) friend for 30 years.

 Like

-myself, my mother often felt 'out of her depth' at the strange social
+myself, Mattie often felt 'out of her depth' at the strange social

 gatherings of adults called 'parties'.
 Even in her fifties she looked